kartik-v/yii2-detail-view/CHANGE.md

     - new `viewModel` and `editModel` properties at attributes level for each attribute which will override the `model` property at the widget level.
 - (enh #70): Add `hideAlerts` property to control display of alerts.
+- (enh #72): Enhancement to support children attributes and multi columnar layouts.

 ## Version 1.7.1